LiaScript/docs/README.md

                           --{{0}}--
 To define an unordered list, starting asterisks `*`, pluses `+`, and dashes `-` can be used and mixed.
-If one point has more than one line, you can also use multiple lines  Paragraphs can be included in the same way, by using two newlines.
+If one point has more than one line, you can also use multiple lines to define paragraphs.
+All other Markdown elements, you will get to know, can be included in the same way.

 **Markdown-Syntax:**